jamescsq47/PAROAtten/README.md

 # PAROAttention (Hardware code)

 This package includes PAROAttention codes with quantization and sparsity implementation.
-We build PAROAttention based on the [SageAttention](https://github.com/thu-ml/SageAttention) code, and further integrate the tailored designs for $PV^{T}$ INT8 quantization and block-wise sparsity.
-Additionally, this package also includes the RoPE kernel with fused permutation mentioned in our paper.
+We build PAROAttention based on the [SageAttention](https://github.com/thu-ml/SageAttention) code, and further integrate the tailored designs for PAROAttention block-wise sparsity.

 ## Installation

 - `python >= 3.9`, `torch >= 2.3.0`, `CUDA >= 11.8`
 - `flash-attn` for benchmarking
 - compile from source
       `
-            python setup.py install
+            python setup.py develop
       `
       or
       `
             pip install -e .
       `
-- Note that this version only supports **Ampere (sm80)** GPUs, such as A100, A800 etc.
+- Note that this version is only verified on  **Ampere (sm80)** GPUs, such as A100, A800 etc.

-## Benchmarking
+## Operator-level Benchmarking

 - Attention acceleration under varying sparsity (0.2, 0.3, 0.5 density)

       cd bench